uwDavid/neovim-tutorial/readme.md

 `nvim-lspocnfig` - connects neovim to language servers

 After this is done be sure to check your language server status by using `:LspInfo`

+## 5 - None-LS
+None-LS replaces Null-LS to enable linting and formatting.
+It works by wrapping cmd line tools in a lsp.

+Check configurations in `lua/plugins/none-ls.lua`

+Also ensure to use `:Mason` to install the required linters and formatters.
+Note: <br>
+Linters provide syntax analysis and formatting, while formatters only format the code.